Singaporean’s Guide to Travel during Golden Week in Japan

 2. Kameido Tenjin Shrine Wisteria Festival

-Kameido Tenjin Shrine Wisteria Festival is a traditional event held since the Edo period.
-It is one of the most popular flower festivals in Tokyo during spring, with over 100 beautiful wisteria flowers blooming and hanging at the historic shrine site.
-This creates an elegant and peaceful
+The Kameido Tenjin Shrine Wisteria Festival is a traditional event that has been held since the Edo period.
+It is one of the most popular flower festivals in Tokyo in spring, with over 100 beautiful wisteria flowers blooming and hanging at the historic shrine.
+This creates an elegant and peaceful scenery by the pond and the vermilion arch bridge.
+Along with the magnificent view of the wisterias, the festival also features several special events and vendors offering food and drinks.

 Location: 15 mins walk from Kameido Station